 Estimated reading time: 7 minutes

 In today’s society, we are often made to feel guilty for loving and caring for ourselves.
-It is seen as a selfish act to spend time on our own needs and wants, while others need our help or depend on our time.
+It is seen by some as a selfish act to spend time on our own needs and wants, when others need our help or depend on our time.
 But how can you be fully there for someone, if you haven’t taken the time to be there for yourself?

 “Self-care is any action you purposefully take to improve your physical, emotional, or spiritual well being.
 By making time for self-care, you prepare yourself to be your best so you can share your gifts with the world.” ~ Eleanor Brownn.

-Self-care has a formidable power, which allows you to bring positivity and hope into every aspect of your life, by removing any self-doubt and loathing and replacing it with confidence and love.
+Self-care has a formidable power, which spreads positivity and hope into every aspect of your life, by removing any self-doubt and loathing and replacing it with confidence and love.
 There are so many different ways to develop a loving relationship with yourself.
 So, we are going to share with you some of our favorites.

-Start with some self-care rituals; it is a quick and easy way to begin feeling good.
-What can you incorporate into your day to day life to show yourself some love?
-Identify your wants and needs then make time for these things.
-They can be anything that makes you feel cared for.
+Start with some self-care rituals; this is a quick and easy way to begin feeling good.
+What can you incorporate into your daily life to show yourself some love?
+Identify your wants and needs then make time for these things, they can be anything that makes you feel cared for.